Patchrik/FudgeIt-React/README.md

 ### The Solution

 Once you know what you are spending the exercise of budgeting becomes easier.
-But how to track our expenses when the big apps give us too much info or want to sell our data?
-Well, that’s where Fudge It comes in, Fudge It is a simple to use lightweight expense tracking app that does one thing well making it easy to track and see where your money is going.
+But how do we track our expenses when the big apps give us too much info or want to sell our data?
+Well, that’s where Fudge It comes in, Fudge It is a simple-to-use lightweight expense tracking app that does one thing well.
+Making it easy to track and see where your money is going.

 ## Screenshots
 <a href="https://flic.kr/s/aHsmU8vhoB" target="_blank">Screenshots</a>